 3. Use and limitation of FADs Guatemala implements the Binding Verification

-Э. (para 16) management plan for fish regulations: methods:
+з. (para 16) management plan for fish regulations: methods:

-(para 10) aggregating devices (FADs), ICCAT methous:
+(para 10) aggregating devices (FADs), ICCAT methous.

-Resolution A7TI nonont

-which provides for monitoring and control of Guatemalan 16-01, fish AZTI report.
+which provides for monitoring Resolution AZTI report.

+and control of Guatemalan 16-01, fish AZITICPOIL
-·

 flagged vessels as to the use and aggregating

 limitation of these devices, so as devices (FADs)

-to prevent loss and abandonment and to obtain management
+to prevent loss and management

-plan, Annex II of the Multi-annual
+abandonment and to obtain plan, Annex II of

-general information.
+general information. the Multi-annual

 Management

 and

 Conservation

 Programme for

 tropical tunas.
-10

 4. CPC Scientific Observer Guatemala encourages Binding Verification

 (para 39 and Annex 5) implementation of a regulations: methods:

-multi-annual programme of ICCAT ,
+multi-annual programme of ICCAT

 independent observers onboard Resolution Paper and

 Guatemalan-flagged vessels, to 16-01, CPC electronic fishing

 ensure compliance with the Scientific logbooks

 area/time closure, to collect Observer (para

 scientific information on fishing 39 and Annex 5)

 activities directed at ICCAT

 species in the exclusive

 economic zones visited by

 Guatemalan-flagged vessels.

 5. Quota transfers (para 8)

 6. Capacity management (para

-12)
+- 12) Marimum hu aatah limit

-7. Maximum by-catch limit
+7. Maximum by-catch limit established for

-established for

-non-authorized vessels
+established for non-authorized vessels

-(para 27)
+(para 27) 1